MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

-# Living Large with Large Lists and Libraries
+# Living Large with Large Lists and Large Libraries

 ## Best practices and strategies for building and operating large SharePoint Lists and Libraries well above the item limit threshold.

 #### tl;dr

+ - Above 5000 is possible with planning and some feature restrictions.
+ - If you can make it Modern, you should.
+ - Apply remedies *way before* 5000 items.
  - The best-case architecture of any SharePoint List or Library is to keep it under 5000 items.  **Your users don't care about this one bit.**  Word doesn't limit you to 500 words.
 Excel doesn't limit you to 50 columns.
 As site owner, you need to be on top of this.
- - Apply remedies *way before* 5000 items.
- - *Modern* receives incremental improvements over time (*Classic* is stagnant), but there will always be some kind of limit.
-No matter how far the needle is moved, you're users will be ready to add more stuff.
+ - If your List or Library is at 3500 items, fair chance it'll hit 5001 when you're on vacation.

 ### SharePoint Myths
 There are couple of myths floating around in the world of SharePoint/Microsoft 365 Lists and Libraries.
 One is that you shouldn't treat a List like a database (untrue - it is just fine for a power user to create a database).
 The other is that Lists and Libraries with more than 5000 items just won't work.
 Both of these are false.
 Here is guidance on how to own and operate a list or library from 5001 - 30 million items.